 What is oral conscious sedation?

-In most cases, there is little to no memory of your dental procedure afterward.
-This type of sedation is safe for most patients, but Dr. Doroshenko will discuss your medical history and physical health before recommending dental sedation as part of your overall treatment.
+In most cases, you will have little to no memory of your dental procedure after treatment.
+This type of sedation is safe for most patients.
+Dr. Doroshenko will discuss your medical history and physical health before recommending dental sedation as part of your overall treatment.

 How does “sleep dentistry” work?